-So this is the start on the 2007 Sea Ray 210 Select.
+So this is the start of the 2007 Sea Ray 210 Select restoration project.
 Now, we think we got a bargain and purchased her right before Thanksgiving of 2020.
 Now, only time will tell if we did.
-So we bought her to see if we can save her and have her ready for April of 2021.
+So we bought her to see if we can save her and have her ready for May of 2021.

 Size Matters on this lake!

-This is to replace the Sea Doo Boat our first project.
-It is way to small for this lake and the wake of the lake.
-It’s a fun boat, but again way to small.
-Also the weight distribution is off and leans with one person.
-This 2007 Sea Ray 210 Select may be to small likewise but its five feet longer than the current boat.
-Its powered by a Mercruiser 5.0 MPI Engine and an Alpha One Outdrive.
-Sea Ray also measures the length from the water line not bow to stern.
+So this is to replace the Sea-Doo Boat with our first project.
+It is way too small for this lake and the wake of the lake.
+It’s a fun boat, but again way too small.
+Also, the weight distribution is off and leans with one person.
+This 2007 Sea Ray 210 Select may be too small likewise but it’s five feet longer and much heavier than the current boat.
+It’s powered by a Mercruiser 5.0 MPI Engine and an Alpha One Outdrive.
+Lastly, Sea Ray also measures the length from the water line not bow to stern.

-In this case, this 2007 Sea Ray Select is a very nice boat.
+So, in this case, this 2007 Sea Ray Select is a very nice boat.
 Optioned, this boat is worth over twenty thousand.
-We Found this boat on Facebook Market Place.
+Firstly, we found this boat on Facebook Market Place.
 We paid a fraction of the price because of the issues.
-First of all , a boat is only worth what someone is willing to pay.
-Secondly, we set our top price in advance.
-Do your research and use logic to dictate your decision.
+Secondly, a boat is only worth what someone is willing to pay.
+Thirdly, we set our top price in advance.
+Lastly, do your research and use logic to dictate your decision.
 We had been looking for a Project boat for most of the summer.
-Now keep in mind there are lots of boats that can be found that are broken and over priced.
+Now keep in mind there are lots of boats that can be found that are broken and overpriced.

 Firstly of all the background of the boat is that the boat sunk in Florida.
-As a result of the she was bought form an auction, moved to the Pickwick area and re-powered by a local outfit.
+As a result, she has bought from an auction, moved to the Pickwick area and re-powered by a local outfit.
 I’m either the third or forth owner of this boat.
 She needs an owner that can take care of all the large and small issues.
 That is going to be me, unless she proves to frustrating.